Skip to main content

 • SMO 2: International Education Standards

 A proposal prepared by the National Education Committee, which operates under the Technical Council of Public Accountancy (CTCP), has been published for public comment.
-The proposal outlines the recommended content for accounting education programs, aligned with international education frameworks, including the IES.
+The proposal outlines recommended content for accounting education programs aligned with international education frameworks, including the IES.
 A member of the INCP Board of Directors is actively involved in this committee.

 Current Status: Review & Improve